MicrosoftDocs/power-platform/power-platform/admin/opt-in-early-access-updates.md

 | Dynamics 365 Service Scheduling | Once you opt in to early access: <br /> 1.
 Sign in to the Power Platform admin center as a tenant admin. <br />2.
 Select **Dynamics 365 Service Scheduling**. <br /> 3.
 Select **Install** and follow the steps. |

 > [!IMPORTANT]
-> Be sure to enable the early access updates in the Power Platform admin center first.
-If you run the Dynamics 365 Marketing setup wizard to update your Marketing app to a new release wave before activating the early access updates in the Power Platform admin center, you must [run the Dynamics 365 Marketing setup wizard again](/dynamics365/customer-engagement/marketing/re-run-setup) after opting in to install and enable the early access features.
+> Be sure to turn on the early access updates in the Power Platform admin center first.
+If you run the Dynamics 365 Marketing setup wizard to update your Marketing app to a new release wave before activating the early access updates in the Power Platform admin center, you must [run the Dynamics 365 Marketing setup wizard again](/dynamics365/customer-engagement/marketing/re-run-setup) after opting in to install and deploy the early access features.

 ## Update status and Retry